laristra/flecsph/doc/development.md

 ```

 ## 3. Pull request
-As soon as you have finished developing your feature or fixing a problem, you
+As soon as you have finished developing your feature, fixing a problem, or otherwise
-may want to request adding it to the code by merging it into `master` branch.
+consider your work complete, you may want to request it to be added to the `master`
-You can do it by creating the '''pull request'''.
+branch.
+You can do it by creating a _pull request_ and assigning other developers to
+examine your changes for approval.

 Detailed introduction into the concept of pull requests can be found
 [here](https://help.github.com/articles/creating-a-pull-request/).